purescript-hyper/hyper/docs/goals.md

 * Incorrect ordering of error handling middleware
 * Incorrect ordering of middleware for sessions, authentication, authorization
 * Missing authentication and/or authorization checks
+* Linking, in an HTML anchor, to a resource that is not routed
+* Posting, in an HTML form, to a resource that is not routed

 Can we, using the PureScript type system, eradicate this class of errors?
 Let's find out!